YagneshShah/AutomationSampleApiAndUI/AutomationTestSample/ClientApp/cypress/README.md

         Following are different ways to execute in headless mode based on different requirements: npx cypress run   <!--- runs all test --->
         npx cypress run --browser electron,chrome,firefox   <!-- execute for specific browser -->

+# PDF Reports with screenshots for easy failure debugging
+    * cypress-mochawesome-reporter plugin support will automatically generate the PDF report only when tests are executed via CLI
+    * report can be accessed from directory ./ClientApp/cypress/mochawesome-report/*